 Visiting the Louvre: What to See at the Louvre in One Day

 When I told people we were taking our vacation in Paris, the first question I got asked every single time was: what do you want to see the most?
-The Louvre was an easy answer.
+The world famous museum, the home of the Mona Lisa, was an easy answer.
 Visiting the Louvre has been on my bucket list long before I started studying art in college.
-We had a packed schedule, so we had to limit the lengths of everything, and I know that we aren’t the only people planning a Paris trip in the same boat, so here are our tips on maximizing your day at the Louvre!
+We had a packed schedule, so we had to limit the lengths of everything, and I know that we aren’t the only people planning a Paris trip in the same boat, so here are our tips on what to see at the Louvre in one day!

 Visiting the Louvre, Paris: What to See at the Louvre In One Day